Wet Cake discharge &

-The Sparkler® MCRO (WCD) Filter utilizes a Automatic Transplate Sluice which travels the length of the tank, concentrating the full force of the sluice on each plate as it passes.
+The Sparkler® MCRO (WCD) Filter utilizes a Sluice which travels the length of the tank, concentrating the full force of the sluice on each plate.
 Concentrated sluice volume results in disintegration of cake for removal.
 The sluicing header directs a forceful liquid spray onto the surface of the filter plate in several different angles at once.